Body Slam (song)

-"Body Slam" is a song that was recorded by Bootsy's Rubber Band, co-written by Bootsy Collins and keyboardist Joel "Razor Sharp" Johnson.
+"Body Slam" is a song that was recorded by Bootsy's Rubber Band, co-written by Bootsy Collins and the keyboard player Joel "Razor Sharp" Johnson.
 It was released in 1982 by Warner Bros.
 Records.
-The song was never featured on any of Bootsy Collins' albums until the 1994 release of the compilation Back in the Day: The Best of Bootsy.
+The song did not appear on any of Collins' albums until the 1994 release of the compilation Back in the Day: The Best of Bootsy.
 The song is a reconstruction of the track "Countracula (This One's For You)" from the album The One Giveth, the Count Taketh Away.
 The single reached number 12 in Billboard Magazine's Black Singles charts.
-The b-side of "Body Slam" was "I'd Rather Be With You".
+The B-side was "I'd Rather Be With You".